CARA-ch/emed-service-guide/docs/chappc/index.md

 1. A mandatory but not-quite-useful description.
 2. The EPR-SPID of the patient to whose record the rules will be applied.
-3. Autorizing emergency access of healthcare professionals to eMedication documents.
+3. Authorizing emergency access of healthcare professionals to eMedication documents.
 4. Denying access to a single healthcare professional.
-5. Autorizing access to a group of healthcare professionals.
+5. Authorizing access to a group of healthcare professionals.